 Corrata’s ‘Zero Gateway’ solution

-For many businesses today, mplementing a BYOD program as well as what exactly can and cannot be done with an MDM solution is governed by data privacy and protection legislation, which can vary depending on the market or country in which the business or the employee is situated.
+For many businesses today, mplementing a BYOD program as well as what exactly can and cannot be done with an MDM solution is governed by data privacy and protection legislation.
+This can vary depending on the market or location of the business/employee.
 In May 2018, the General Data Protection Regulation (GDPR) enforced requirements on any business with customers or employees in the EU.
 Under this new regulation, any employee data that is monitored or stored by their employer must be proportionate and must have legitimate security benefits that justifies its collection.
-Employees must also be informed and give their explicit consent to their data being stored and failure to comply with these new requirements will result in penalties and fines from the EU.
+Employees must also give their explicit consent.
+Failure to comply with these new requirements will result in penalties and fines from the EU.